Mortgage Interest Tax Deduction: What You Need to Know

 Home equity lines of credit (HELOC)

-Where the traditional second mortgage gives the homeowner money in one lump sum, the home equity line of credit (HELOC) allows homeowners to use the equity in their home like a giant credit card.
-The lender allows the homeowner to borrow -- at will -- against the equity in the home, and charges interest only on the portion of the equity borrowed against.
+Where the traditional second mortgage gives the homeowner money in one lump sum, the home equity line of credit (HELOC) allows homeowners to use the equity in their home as a giant credit card.
+The lender allows the homeowner to borrow — at will — against the equity in the home, and charges interest only on the portion of the equity borrowed against.
 Therefore, your interest deductions for a home equity line of credit depend on whether you borrow against the equity during that year.

 2018 tax bill as it relates to mortgage interest deductions